 Note: The configured falcon.Response JSON handler is also used to serialize falcon.HTTPError and the json attribute of falcon.asgi.SSEvent.
-The JSON handler configured in falcon.Request is used by falcon.Request.get_param_as_json() to describing equery params.
+The JSON handler configured in falcon.Request is used by falcon.Request.get_param_as_json() to deserialize query params.

-When implementing a custom handler for the JSON media it is therefore required that the sync interface methods, meaning falcon.media.BaseHandler.serialize() and falcon.media.BaseHandler.deserialize(), are implemented even in ASGI applications.
-The default json handler falcon.media.JSONHandler already implements all the required methods to work with both type of applications.
+Therefore, when implementing a custom handler for the JSON media type, it is required that the sync interface methods, meaning falcon.media.BaseHandler.serialize() and falcon.media.BaseHandler.deserialize(), are implemented even in ASGI applications.
+The default JSON handler, falcon.media.JSONHandler, already implements the methods required to work with both types of applications.